pcktdmp/elastic-workshop/README.md

 2020/11/08 14:00:56 [400 Bad Request] Error indexing document
 ```

-This tells us that the application is able to send its log data to Elastic Cloud correctly but something at the processing side seems to go wrong, this is because we are trying to send to an "ingest pipeline" which has not been created yet.
+This tells us that the application is able to send log data to Elastic Cloud correctly, but sadly something at the processing side seems to go wrong.
+This is occurs because we are trying to send to an "ingest pipeline" which has not been created yet.

 ### Part 2: Setup an initial ingest pipeline

-Go to the Elastic Cloud deployment URL that the instructor has provided and login via "Log in with Elasticsearch" with the provided credentials.
+Go to the Elastic Cloud deployment URL that the instructor has provided and login via "Log in with Elasticsearch" with the also provided credentials.

 Click in the top left "hamburger" icon and go to "Dev Tools".

-You see the "Dev Console" in front of you where we can send API calls with to the Elastic Cloud deployment which you are going to use heavily in this workshop.
+You see the "Dev Console" in front of you which we use to send API calls to the Elastic Cloud deployment.
+The Dev Tools are you going to use heavily in this workshop.

 Going back to our outstanding error `[400 Bad Request] Error indexing document`; this is caused by the fact we don't have an "ingest pipeline" yet for our application.